-Pediatric Cancer Cure, LLC (PCC) is a Delaware limited liability company organized on October 1, 2014, for the purpose of carrying out, and operating the Defeat Pediatric Brain Tumor Research Collaborative.
-It is a multi-year initiative leveraging team science among world-class research institutions and fostering collaboration in order to direct research related to pediatric brain tumors.
+Pediatric Cancer Cure, LLC (PCC) was a Delaware limited liability company organized on October 1, 2014, for the purpose of carrying out, and operating the Defeat Pediatric Brain Tumor Research Collaborative.
+It was a multi-year initiative leveraging team science among world-class research institutions and fostering collaboration in order to direct research related to pediatric brain tumors.
+PCC was dissolved in 2024.

 NBTS Venture Fund, LLC d/b/a Brain Tumor Investment Fund (BTIF) is a Delaware limited liability company organized on March 10, 2020, for the purpose of funding research and making investments in biopharmaceutical, device and technology companies seeking to develop potentially transformative treatments for brain tumor patients.
-BTIF received contributions of approximately \$168,000 and \$518,000 in 2023 and 2022, respectively.
+BTIF received contributions of approximately \$429,000 and \$168,000 in 2024 and 2023, respectively.
 The contributions are pooled to be invested in a portfolio of various life science companies in the form of convertible notes (see Note 9) or direct shares of stock (see Note 10).

 TDG, LLC (TDG) is a Delaware limited liability company organized on February 16, 2021, for the purpose of carrying out and operating NBTS's DNA Damage Response Consortium (DDR-C).
 The DDR-C is grant funded multi-institutional consortium of leading medical academic centers working collaboratively to develop a class of treatments for patients with brain tumors targeting the DNA Damage Response Network.
-TDG received contributions totaling approximately \$1,667,000 and \$933,000 in 2023 and 2022, respectively.
+TDG received contributions totaling approximately \$1,304,000 and \$1,667,000 in 2024 and 2023, respectively.

 NBTS is exempt from Federal income taxes as an organization (not a private foundation) formed for charitable purposes under Section 501(c)(3) of the Internal Revenue Code (IRC).
 NBTS is also exempt from state income taxes.
 Donors may deduct contributions made to NBTS within the requirements of the IRC.
-Cure GBM, PCC, BTIF, and TDG are disregarded for the tax purposes and the activities of these entities are included in the informational returns of NBTS.
+Cure GBM, PCC (through the date of dissolution), BTIF, and TDG are disregarded for the tax purposes and the activities of these entities are included in the informational returns of NBTS.